 Baltimore City Community College provides an accounting certificate program that will help graduates find entry-level employment.
 An Associate of Applied Science (AAS) in Accounting program has courses in income tax accounting, business law, and intermediate accounting.

 Frederick Community College

 Frederick Community College offers a 9-credit letter of recognition program in accounting.
-The business accounting certificate program has courses in spreadsheets, accounting, intermediate accounting and business communications.
+The business accounting certificate program has courses in spreadsheets, accounting, intermediate accounting, and business communications.
 The computerized accounting certificate program focuses on software and record-keeping technology.
-Students in the accounting AAS program will be prepared for entry-level employment or transferring opportunities.
+Students in the accounting AAS program will be prepared for entry-level employment or transfer opportunities.
 The university also has a CPA exam qualification certificate for baccalaureate students.

 Harford Community College

 Located in Bel Air, this college has an accounting certificate that will prepare students for entry-level employment.
 Required courses include bookkeeping, accounting, and computerized accounting.
 The AAS in Accounting program will help students understand ethical accounting practices, analyze accounting information and utilize accounting information systems.
 The CPA exam qualification certificate program is designed for students who have non-accounting bachelor's degrees.

 This university is in Baltimore, and it offers an accounting minor program.
 The Bachelor of Science (BS) in Accounting program will provide education on business and accounting concepts.
 The undergrad program also has a CPA track.
 The university has a Master of Professional Accountancy program with courses in accounting theory, corporate finance, and business taxation.
 The doctoral degree program has an area of specialization in accounting, and students complete a variety of accounting seminars.
 PhD students also must develop and defend a dissertation.